HaraldBlab/edgeimpulse-projects/ei-flames/README.md

 Arduino code to run the data telegram BOT to report states of the oven sensor.

 ### ei-flames-arduino
-Arduino code to run the data collector and data analyzer implementing the ML inferencing.
+Arduino code to run the data collector the data analyzer implementing the ML inferencing and the data telegram BOT.

+### OvenSensor
+OpenSCAD model of the sensor enclosure.